We follow the North Yorkshire RE Agreed Syllabus.

 RE is taught as a discrete subject.
 Pupils are welcomed from any religious faith or none, and will find their opinions respected and valued.
 Planning occurs in three phases: long-term, medium-term and short-term.

-At Key Stage One we focus on Christianity, studying the Christian celebrations of Harvest Festival, Easter and Christmas, and we touch on Hindu, Muslim and Jewish beliefs, customs and religious texts.
+At Key Stage One we focus on Christianity, studying the Christian celebrations of Harvest Festival, Easter and Christmas, and we learn about the Jewish beliefs, customs and religious texts.

-At Key Stage Two we focus on Christianity, Hinduism, Islamic and Jewish beliefs and customs.
+At Key Stage Two we focus on Christianity.
+In Lower Key Stage Two we also learn about the Hindu faith.
+In Upper Key Stage Two we learn about Islamic beliefs, customs and religious texts.
 There is a two year rolling programme.

 Early Years Foundation Stage